lexa-zxc/viteverst/README.md

 - **Automatically scales** the interface for different screen sizes
 - **Can be precisely configured** for specific resolution ranges
 - **Takes into account not only width** but also screen height for natural scaling
+- **Simplifies calculations**: base value is set so that 1rem = 10px for easy development

 ### How It Works